Beringarra Station

 Beringarra Station, most commonly referred to as Beringarra, is a pastoral lease that once operated as a sheep station but is currently operating as a cattle station in Western Australia.

 The property is situated approximately 166 km north west of Meekatharra and 322 km south of Paraburdoo in the Mid West region.
-It is watered by the northern branch Murchison River and is bounded to the west by Milly Milly Station. and to the south by Bindebaron Station.
+It is watered by the northern branch Murchison River and is bounded to the west by Milly Milly Station, and to the south by Bindebaron Station.
 The property is mostly composed of grassland and saltbush country on flood out plains of the river with many permanent water holes.

 The station currently occupies an area of 140322 ha of which 9143 ha is freehold, reserves or vacant crown land.
 The land within the property is described as having nil erosion on 72% of the property and 50% of the perennial vegetation described as good to fair.
 The carrying capacity is estimated at 7,290 sheep although the station has carried up to 11,290 sheep.

 Beringarra was initially selected by John Forrest and William Butcher.
 Butcher brought sheep to Beringarra and then sold to Messrs Campbell and Smith.
-In 1880 Beringarra was acquired by Henry and John Campbell who, after having troubles with the local Aboorigines, sold the 390000 acre property stocked with 9,000 sheep, 12 cattle and horses and equipped with a shearing shed and wool press to H. Darlot of Melbourne in 1882.
+In 1880 Beringarra was acquired by Henry and John Campbell who, after having troubles with the local Aboriginal people, sold the 390000 acre property stocked with 9,000 sheep, 12 cattle and horses and equipped with a shearing shed and wool press to H. Darlot of Melbourne in 1882.
 In 1886 the property occupied an area of 400000 acre.

 Following a bad season in 1906, Beringarra was advertised to be auctioned in 1907 by Darlot.
 At this time the property had grown to 663000 acre of leasehold with 1000 acre of freehold.
 It was stocked with 12,500 mixed sheep, 2,000 mixed cattle and 70 horses.
 The main homestead boasted six bedrooms, storerooms, kitchen, workers cottages, blacksmith shop, 20-stand shearing shed and stables.
 The outstation had another six bedroom house.
 The property had 350 mi of fencing in place and 27 wells mostly with windmills and reservoirs in place.
 It was passed in after reaching £19,000.
 The station was acquired by the New Zealand and Australian Land Company Limited at some time prior to 1912.